 If I were to make a list of my favorite things to do, grocery shopping would not be anywhere near the top.
 In fact, it would be way down the list, somewhere below trimming my toenails and scooping kitty litter.
-If I go at the wrong time it can be crowded and very time-consuming.
+If I go at the wrong time, it can be crowded and very time-consuming.
 As a professional truck driver that spends a couple of weeks at a time on the road, I have the added inconvenience of finding a grocery store that can accommodate my vehicle.

-Once in the store, I have to figure out where everything is, make my selections then get it to my truck, and load it all in the limited space I have in my tractor.
-On top of all that, I have to hope no one has blocked me in so I can continue on my way.
+Once in the store, I have to figure out where everything is, make my selections, then get it to my truck, and load it all in the limited space I have in my tractor.
+On top of all that, I have to hope no one has blocked me in, so I can continue on my way.

-With all of that in mind, here are some things I've found to make this chore a little easier and a little healthier.
+With all of that in mind, here are some things I've found to make this chore a little easier, and a little healthier.

 Make Sure You Can Shop There

 Not all grocery stores are created equal.
 Some have nice, big, wide-open parking lots and others have crowded, tree-filled, less truck friendly lots.
-Knowing before you get there can save time and frustration.
+Knowing that before you get there, can save time and frustration.
 I like to use Google Maps for an overview of the parking lot.
 A quick call to the manager can also answer that question.
 My GPS helps me find stores that are along my route and it also provides phone numbers.

 Make a List

 Sit down and write out a list, and if you are like me, stick to it.
-I am easily distracted by sweets.
+I'm easily distracted by sweets.
 Veggies?
 Not so much.
 So I plan on staying away from the bakery, cookie aisle, and ice cream freezers.
 I don't write any of those items down.
 I only list the things I really need, and then I stick to it.
 This keeps me from picking up that package of cookies.
 If I don't have them, I can't eat them.